NicholasMurray/optimistic-ui-react/README.md

 This gives the UI a more responsive feel while still responding to network update failures.

+Click on the hearts to view the app handling succcessful and failed updates.

 ## Available Scripts

 In the project directory, you can run: